(Want to get articles like this one by email? Here is the sign-up!)

-Good senior management sets the tone at the top, of course, to help guide and direct a corporate compliance program that is imbedded within a company’s culture and operations.
-Tone at the middle is also important: local managers and other middle management can have disproportionate influence on the tone (positive or negative) in particular locations, departments, or divisions.
+Good senior management sets the tone at the top, of course, to help guide and direct a corporate compliance program that is embedded within a company’s culture and operations.
+Tone at the middle is also important: local managers and other middle management can have a disproportionate influence on the tone (positive or negative) in particular locations, departments, or divisions.
 Any individual with responsibility for other employees should be appropriately trained, fully appreciate your company’s commitment to compliance, and help communicate this commitment, so that he or she can help establish an appropriate culture of compliance in his or her areas of responsibility.

 - Who is operating in the most corrupt environments?

 We have discussed elsewhere the way location factors into a compliance risk assessment.
 In certain areas of the world, corruption may be so endemic that all employees and agents in that area should receive the same rigorous compliance training—regardless of function or seniority.
 Strong procedures and controls will be critical in these geographies to help employees identify and manage the higher corruption risks.